zspencer/www.zeespencer.com/musings/_posts/2013-01-30-the-ruby-&-symbol.markdown

 ---
-layout: default
+layout: article
 title: The Ruby & Operator
-tags: [ruby, tapas, blocks,published]
+tags: [code, ruby, tapas]
 ---
 & is a powerful ruby operator, when you use it as a unary operator it has two main use cases: